 For all sucker species combined, density generally increased with increased distance downstream of the dam.
 Sucker species prefer lower water velocity areas, except during their spawning season.
 In general, water velocities in the MCR are lower in Reach 3 than in Reach 4.
-Reach 3 also contains more backwater habitat areas (e.g., upstream of the Tonkawatla Creek confluence, behind the islands upstream of the Centennial Park Boat Launch, upstream of the Illecillewaet River confluence, and immediately downstream of the Rock Groyne; Appendix A, Figure A2) that are suitable for rearing and feeding.
+Reach 3 also contains more backwater habitat areas (e.g., upstream of the Tonkawatla Creek confluence, behind the islands upstream of the Centennial Park Boat Launch, upstream of the Illecillewaet River confluence, and immediately downstream of the rock groyne; Appendix A, Figure A2) that are suitable for rearing and feeding.
 Because of their preference for low velocity habitats, the extent of backwatering from ALR is expected to have an effect on the distribution of sucker species, as well as changes in discharge related to the flow regime.
-The distribution model indicated further upstream distribution in some years after the flow regime change (2013-2017) but not in other years (2011 and 2012).
-The effect of flow regime on distribution was not statistically significant.
+The distribution model indicated further upstream distribution in some years after the flow regime change (2014-2018) but not in other years (2011-2013).
+The effect of flow regime on distribution (2% effect size, CRI: -2% to 6%) was not statistically significant.